Vibrant. Subtle. Harmonious.

 Napthol Red mixed with Radiant Blue:

-Warm and cool Radiant mixtures
+Warm and Cool Radiant mixtures

 Try this: mix Cadmium Orange with Radiant Turquoise in one pile and with Radiant Violet in another.
 These two greys will be the same value, but one will appear cooler and the other warmer.
 When placed next to one another in the distant landscape, the beauty of a late afternoon mountain comes to life.